-5 Most Popular Organizational Structures
+5 Common Business Organizational Structures

-Matrix Organizational Structure
+1. Matrix Organizational Structure

-Functional Organizational Structure
+2. Functional Organizational Structure

 Functional organizational structures are the most common.
 A structure of this type groups individuals by specific functions performed.
 Common departments such as human resources, accounting and purchasing are organized by separating each of these areas and managing them independently of the others.

-Product Organizational Structure
+3. Product Organizational Structure

-Customer Organizational Structure
+4. Customer Organizational Structure

-Geographic Organizational Structure
+5. Geographic Organizational Structure

-For organizations that cover a span of geographic regions, it sometimes makes sense to organize by the region.
+For organizations that cover a span of geographic regions, it sometimes makes sense to organize by region.
 This is done to better support logistical demands and differences in geographic customer needs.

 photo by: Susan Renee